 Health and Lifespan

-Sphynx cats typically live 12–15 years, but with proper care, many live even longer.
-While they are generally healthy, they are prone to a few inherited conditions.
+Sphynx cats usually live between 12 and 15 years, but with the right care, many live even longer.
+They are mostly healthy, but they do have a few inherited health problems.

 Common health concerns include: